Six cylinder two wheel drive manual 5,500 miles

 Since new the clutch pedal must be hard against the firewall to release the clutch.
-The transmission is hard to shift into 1st or reverse apparently because the clutch is not releasing all the way.
+The transmission is hard to shift into first or reverse apparently because the clutch is not releasing all the way.
 The clutch may be dragging even with the pedal depressed but not enough to cause the truck to move.

 Is there a fix?